Phoenix Wedding Photographers and Videographers | Stephen and Melissa

 Why Create a Wedding Day Timeline?

+After years of photographing weddings under almost every circumstance, we have come to understand the tremendous value of a timeline.
 Your wedding day timeline can also help to save time and stress throughout the planning process, too.
 The full picture of your wedding day might seem overwhelming and intimidating at first, but breaking up your day into smaller, more manageable chunks of time will help you understand exactly how things will flow.

 There’s nothing better than a stress-free wedding day when everything runs like clockwork, wedding party and family are on time for photos, your guests are having the time of their lives, and you soak in every special moment with each other.
 Though it sounds too good to be true, you can have the smooth sailing wedding of your dreams.
 After years of shooting weddings of all shapes and sizes, we can attest to the fact that the biggest secret weapon to making this happen is a well-planned wedding day timeline!